Mind the peak: improving cosmological constraints from GWTC-4.0 spectral sirens using semiparametric mass models

 \section{Conclusions}

 In this work, we derived constraints on cosmological and population parameters from a subset of GWTC-4.0 BBHs.
 We adopted a semiparametric mass model based on \bsplines.
-We show that when the spline coefficients are given sufficient freedom, the model captures more substructures in the mass distribution than simpler parametric models.
-Using statistical tests, we confirm that capturing such substructures gives tighter constraints on $H_0$, yielding improvements of $12\%$ to $21\%$ for the models favored by BF and DIC.
-We also present a data-driven method to place spline knots efficiently around features in the observed mass distribution.
+We showed that when the spline coefficients are given sufficient freedom, the model captures more substructures in the mass distribution than simpler parametric models.
+Using statistical tests, we confirmed that capturing such substructures gives tighter constraints on $H_0$, yielding improvements of $12\%$ to $21\%$ for the models favored by BF and DIC.
+We also presented a data-driven method to place spline knots efficiently around features in the observed mass distribution.
 This avoids the computational cost of adding dozens of knots and keeps the model dimensionality manageable.
 This method still depends on a few hand-tuned parameters, whose effect has been investigated in this work.
-A future extension of this work could include more optimized data-driven methods for defining spline knot positions.
-A natural next step is also to extend the \bspline method to the mass distribution of all compact binaries coalescences, not only of BBH.
+A future extension of this work could include more optimized data-driven methods for defining spline knot positions, or the use of a larger number of knots combined with a smoothness prior to prevent overfitting \citep{Edelman:2022ydv}.
+Another natural next step is to extend the \bspline method to the mass distribution of all compact binaries coalescences, not only of BBH.
 Overall, our work demonstrates the importance of accurately modeling all substructures in the mass distribution to increase the constraining power on cosmological parameters, a crucial step to exploit spectral sirens as a robust and precise cosmological probe.

-\begin{appendix}
+\begin{appendix} \nolinenumbers